sdiehl/wiwinwlh/tutorial.md

 provide the desired behavior at the application layer.

-In Haskell we'd like to guarantee that if we're polling on a socket we get messages delivered in a timely fashion or consider the resource in a error state and recover from it.
+In Haskell we'd like to guarantee that if we're polling on a socket we get messages delivered in a timely fashion or consider the resource in an error state and recover from it.
 Using ``pipes-safe`` we can manage the life cycle of lazy IO resources and can safely handle failures, resource termination and finalization gracefully.
 In other languages this kind of logic would be smeared across several places, or put in some global context and prone to introduce errors and subtle race conditions.
 Using pipes we instead get a nice